 IMG_20220928_112337_822_2

-The Lost City is a collection of sandstone structures located in Litchfield National Park, in the Northern Territory of Australia.
-Although the rock formations appear to be man made structures, they were created through years and years of erosion.
+The Lost City is a collection of sandstone structures located in Litchfield National Park in the Northern Territory of Australia.
+Although the rock formations appear to be man-made structures, they were created through years and years of erosion.

-The Lost City Location
+How to Get to The Lost City

 4wd car parked bext to litchfield national park sign on a sunny day. litchy